Preview: Wolves vs. Clippers | Minnesota Timberwolves

 Preview: Wolves vs. Clippers

-The Minnesota Timberwolves (3-3) will face the Los Angeles Clippers (2-4) on Wednesday night at Target Center.
+The Minnesota Timberwolves (3-4) end a three-game homestand at Target Center on Friday night as they face the Los Angeles Clippers (3-4).

-Minnesota is coming off of a 115-97 loss against the Orlando Magic on Monday night.
-The Wolves were led by center Karl-Anthony Towns, who tallied 23 points and 16 rebounds in the game.
+Minnesota is set to debut their Remix City Edition Uniforms, featuring elements from three eras of Timberwolves basketball, on Friday evening.

-The Timberwolves will be playing without D’Angelo Russell on Wednesday evening after Russell suffered a right ankle sprain during Monday’s contest.
+In the teams’ first 2021 regular season matchup on Wednesday, Los Angeles was able to stave off a Wolves fourth quarter comeback behind Clippers guard Paul George’s 32-point performance.
+Fellow Los Angeles backcourt teammate Reggie Jackson poured in 29 points of his own to boost the Clippers to their second consecutive win.

 Current Injury Report: